tensorflow/community/rfcs/20200624-pluggable-device-for-tensorflow/tutorial.md

 *  Struct defined in StreamExecutor C API: struct prefix indicates whether fields should be filled by the plugin or core implementation

-   * SE_: set/filled by core unless explicit marked otherwise.
+   * SE_: set/filled by core unless explicitly marked otherwise.

-   * SP_: set/filled by plugin unless explicit marked otherwise.
+   * SP_: set/filled by plugin unless explicitly marked otherwise.

 * Struct with Plugin prefix: these are structs defined in plugin, plugin can choose whatever name/definition they want.